Vultee A-31 Vengeance: United States

-While the U.S. received 243 V-72s and A31s diverted from the RAF orders together with large numbers of A-35s specifically built for it, these saw no combat, being used as initial equipment for light bomber squadrons that re-equipped with twin-engine aircraft before deploying overseas, and as trainers or target tugs.

-According to other sources the A-31 saw extensive front-line combat with the 10th Air Force located in China throughout the spring of 1944.
-As many as 60 A-31's could be fielded for a single mission.
-The A-31 first saw combat in China on March 14, 1944, when 41 A-31's along with British aircraft hit targets in Arakan and Chin Hills China.
-It was last used on May 25, 1944, when 20 A-31's scored bombing hits on the Manipar R bridge at Tonzang.
+While the U.S. received 243 V-72s and A-31s diverted from the RAF orders together with large numbers of A-35s built for it, these saw no combat, being used as initial equipment for light bomber squadrons that re-equipped with twin-engine aircraft before deploying overseas, and as trainers or target tugs.
+According to other sources the A-31 saw extensive front-line combat with the 10th Air Force in China throughout the spring of 1944.
+As many as 60 A-31's could be fielded for a mission.
+The A-31 first saw combat in China on 14 March 1944, when 41 A-31's along with British aircraft hit targets in Arakan and Chin Hills China.
+It was last used on 25 May 1944, when 20 A-31s scored bombing hits on the Manipar R bridge at Tonzang.

 From April 1944, a number of Vengeance Mk IV series Is were made available to the 8th Air Force and assigned to target-towing flights and Combat Crew Replacement Center stations.
 All armament was removed and a light cable winch fitted in the rear fuselage for sleeve towing.
 Some of these aircraft continued to be flown with British national markings and serial numbers.
 By late June 1944, there were seven A-35Bs at RAF Cluntoe, seven at Greencastle, ten at RAF Sutton Bridge and six at RAF East Wretham.
 When the CCRCs were dissolved in the autumn, the Vengeances were transferred to combat groups, with most fighter and several bomber groups having one on hand at some time during 1945.
 A-35Bs did not show a high state of serviceability by this time and were generally considered troublesome to maintain.
-They were also designated RA-35B (R for Restricted) by this time.
+They were also called RA-35B (R for Restricted) by this time.